alontalmor/document-qa/README.md

 ### TriviaQA
-Use "docqa/eval/triviaqa_full_document_eval.py" to evaluate on TriviaQA datasets, like:
+Use "docqa/eval/triviaqa_full_document_eval.py" to evaluate on TriviaQA datasets, with a specific experiement , like:

-`python docqa/eval/triviaqa_full_document_eval.py --n_processes 8 -c web-dev --tokens 800 -o question-output.json -p paragraph-output.csv /path/to/model/directory`
+`python docqa/eval/triviaqa_full_document_eval.py --n_processes 8 -c web-dev --tokens 800 -o question-output.json -p paragraph-output.csv /path/to/model/directory --source_dir /path/to/web-open/experiment/dir`

 Then the "question-output.json" can be used with the standard triviaqa evaluation [script](https://github.com/mandarjoshi90/triviaqa), the "paragraph-output.csv" contains per-paragraph output, we can run